 Our listings are shown by cooperating REALTORS® everyday just like other listings on MLS®.
 We cannot measure showings that we don't get.
 What we have seen across Canada over the years is that over 80% of our listings sales are sold by cooperating agents.
 Would they rather have more money?
 Of course-no argument.
 But the fact is, our listings are displayed everywhere that all the other listings are.
 All our listings are on MLS®, all the top internet sites, have a sign on the lawn, are in the real estate paper, and we do open houses.
 So if someone is looking for a home in your neighbourhood, in your price range, they are going to know it is for sale.
 That buyer is going to look at whatever is on the market before they make their decision.
 Buyers don't pay the real estate commission, so why would they care which house they buy?
 If their agent is unhappy with what we pay, the buyer will call us.
 But the fact is that the agents show & sell our listings, every single day.
 All of our sold signs over the years prove it!

 When you sign the standard MLS® listing contract with us, it lays out exactly the commission cost to you.
 If you are selling a Condo property, there are some Condo Association documents that will be required to provide in a sale.

 What if I want to do 'even more' advertising than my 1% agent's marketing plan?

-You are in control of the advertising of your home.
+Since what we offer is full service real estate, it is quite rare for a Seller to request or pay any additional advertising from their 1% agent.
+That being said. you are in control of the advertising of your home.
 If you want additional advertising beyond the marketing plan of your 1% agent then great, but you will be responsible for the additional cost of such.
 Your 1% agent will require your approval before spending such additional expenses.
-But it is quite rare for a Seller to request or pay any additional advertising from their 1% agent.

 With your low commission structure, how do the 1% agents earn a living?